prrao87/fine-grained-sentiment/README.md

 ## Explain classifier results

-Once a sentiment model has been trained, we can use it to explain the classifier's predictions.
+Once a sentiment classifier has been trained, we can use it to explain the classifier's predictions.
 To do this we make use of the [LIME library](https://github.com/marcotcr/lime).
 The LIME method generates a local linear approximation of the model (regardless of whether the model is *globally* nonlinear or not), and then perturbs this local model to identify features that influence the classification results the most.
 For multi-class cases such as this one, LIME produces a list of probabilities for each class, and also highlights the effect of each token feature's on the predicted class using a [one-vs-rest method](https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest).

-A method dictionary is specified as before, this time for the explainer class (ins `explainer.py`).
-This dictionary makes it easier to update the explainer framework with more methods over time - simply update the method name and its class names and models files as shown above.
+To make it easier to update the explainer framework with more methods over time, look at the method dictionary in `explainer.py`.

     METHODS = {
         'logistic': {